Wayzata Public Schools: Birchview Elementary School

 Birchview Elementary School is located at 425 Ranchview Way in Plymouth, Minnesota.
 The student school day is from 8:30 am to 3:10 pm.
 The elementary school is a part of the Wayzata Public Schools and has approximately 413 students in grades K-5 (2021–22).
 It was named a Blue Ribbon school in 2016.
 Their Principal is Ashley Farrington and their mascot is the bobcat.
 Birchview Elementary was built in 1970 near Central Middle School in southern Plymouth.

 Gleason Lake Elementary School

 Gleason Lake Elementary School is located at 310 County Road 101, adjacent to the Wayzata Public Schools Administration offices, in Plymouth, Minnesota.
 The student school day is from 8:30 am to 3:10 pm.
 The elementary school is a part of the Wayzata Public Schools and has approximately 600 students in grades K-5 (2021–22).
 They have multiple clubs available after school for students.
 Their Principal is Mary McKasy and their mascot is the alligator.
-Gleason Lake Elementary was built in east Plymouth at the corner of Highway 101 and Medina Road in 1989.
+Gleason Lake Elementary was built in west Plymouth at the corner of County Road 101 and the Luce Line State Trail in 1989.